 12. Choose the Key Elements of The Apartment

-If you are a single, professional person, who has to fit the office and home in one, you need to choose the priority.
-Priority should be decided according to the number of people who will be residing in the studio and the type of workspace required in the form of desks, chairs, etc.
+If you are a single, professional person who has to fit the office and home in one, you must choose the priority.
+Priority should be decided according to the number of people residing in the studio and the type of workspace required in the form of desks, chairs, etc.

-The strategy is to use the least amount of space possible in the kitchen while distributing exquisite design elements in a practical way.
+The strategy is to use the least space possible in the kitchen while practically distributing exquisite design elements.

 13. Storage to Declutter

-Most of the residents in studio apartments have incorporated their offices within the tiny space.
-It takes a lot of creativity and imagination to build and sustain in a tiny space, especially if you haven’t experienced this before.
+Most studio apartment residents have incorporated their offices within the tiny space.
+Building and sustaining in a tiny space takes a lot of creativity and imagination, especially if you haven’t experienced this before.

-Some of the studio apartments are designed in a hybrid manner, i.e., a place to live comfortably and work efficiently.
-This kind of apartment incorporates a dedicated bathroom, a kitchen with all appliances, internet connectivity, office supplies, and a king-size bed, as it needs the occupant to be productive.
+Some studio apartments are designed as hybrid, i.e., a place to live comfortably and work efficiently.
+This kind of apartment incorporates a dedicated bathroom, a kitchen with all appliances, internet connectivity, office supplies, and a king-size bed, as the occupant needs to be productive.

 14. Letting Loose on The Woods

 Furnishing and decorating a studio apartment is not as hard as it looks.
-Especially because there are certain things, you don’t need in the tiny space.
-Studio apartments are cozy and warm in nature; all you need is the art of minimization and using one piece of furniture for multiple uses.
+Especially because there are certain things you don’t need in the tiny space.
+Studio apartments are cozy and warm; all you need is the art of minimization and using one piece of furniture for multiple uses.

 15. Differentiate with Colours and Textures

-Living in a studio apartment can be made a lot easier and cozy once you have formed a mindset and are ready to let go of certain redundant stuff.
-Create a structure on paper for your dream studio apartment and include the tips mentioned above, and see the wonders in the tiny space once created.
+Living in a studio apartment can be made much easier and cozy once you have formed a mindset and are ready to let go of certain redundant stuff.
+Create a structure on paper for your dream studio apartment, include the tips mentioned above, and see the wonders in the tiny space once created.